DerriKhan/codeQuiz/README.md

 An incorrect response will deduct 10 seconds from the time remaining.

 Once all questions have recieved a response, the remaining time is the users score.

+The user will be able to input their initials to record their scores.